Princeton-CDH/lenape-timetree/CONTRIBUTING.md

 in the timetree while using a longer, more detailed title in the leaf details.
 If not specified, title will be used for both and display_title may be omitted.

+### Featured leaves

+On mobile, only labels for featured leaves are displayed on the default view (when the tree is unzoomed).
+To mark a leaf as featured, add `featured: true` to the metadata for that leaf.
+This should be used sparingly!

 ### Unpublishing leaves

 If there is a leaf that needs to be pulled from the public site for some reason,